When Hell Freezes Over

 “Are you sure they weren’t just grandstanding?”

-Many law enforcement agencies worldwide consider the Hells Angels the numero uno of the “Big Four” motorcycle gangs, the others being the Pagans, Outlaws, and Bandidos.
-They investigate and arrest the bikers for engaging in organized crime, including extortion, drug dealing, trafficking in stolen goods, and violent battery of all kinds.
+Many law enforcement agencies worldwide consider the Hells Angels the Numero Uno of the “Big Four” motorcycle gangs, the others being the Pagans, Outlaws, and Bandidos.
+They investigate and arrest the bikers for engaging in organized crime, including extortion, drug dealing, and assault of all kinds.
 They raid their clubhouses and haul the Filthy Few off to jail.
+The police hardly ever bust up yoga studios, which are generally clean as a whistle.

 “How did you get them into the studio in the first place?”

-“I was at the Shell station up on the corner, filling up, when a Hells Angel pulled in behind me.
+“I was at the Shell station up on the corner, filling up my hybrid, when a Hells Angel pulled in behind me.
 He moved like a wooden Indian.
-He had to lean on the gas tank getting off his motorcycle.”
+He had to lean on the gas tank to get off his motorcycle.”

 “And you suggested yoga?”